Writing Your Poem – Guidelines and Tips

 5 things to think about when writing a poem

-As a poet, you must allow your reader to understand a scene or occasion or mood in a new way.
+Your job as a poet is to allow the reader to understand a scene or occasion or mood in a new way.
 Imagine the scene or how you felt and find ways of expressing that in as real a way as you can.
 Specific is always better than general.

 • Use your senses – sights, smells, sounds, tastes, textures – not all in the same poem necessarily!